clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/scheduling/shift-bidding.md

 Remark on the shift requirement:

 - If the shift requirements is created incorrectly, or not at all, some employees may be not scheduled.
 With no restrictions, injixo could e.g. only generate part-time shifts as these are best suited to cover the requirement curve.
 - To limit the generation of shifts to the opening hours of the planning unit, make sure that there is no employee requirement outside the business hours.
-Enter zeros for days when the planning unit is closed (e.g. holidays).
+Enter zeros for days when the planning unit is closed (e.g. public holidays).
 - The more flexible your employees' contracts are, the more time-consuming it is to enter shift requirements.
 Therefore, our recommendation - possibly at the expense of your scheduling flexibility - is to use only a limited number of day models for full-time and part-time employees.
 The optimal would be a mix of short and long flexible shifts to achieve the contractually agreed working time.
 - To ensure the maximum possible flexibility in the schedule, use Present as {% link_new base activity of your day models | features/administration/daymodels/daymodel-creation.md | #add-a-presence-or-absence-activity %}.